bluprnt2/my_depot/api/README.md

    - Token requests
    - Token storage client-side without needing JavaScript or query strings
    - Basic endpoint functionality
+   - Now fully on AWS for the database
  - Not Working
    - Login functionality (passing parameters work, now just need to connect it up to the database)
    - Other endpoints (Will work on that after login works...)